mirabor/cs262-chat/README.md

 - Persistent chat history
 - Marking messages as read/unread
 - User search filtering
-- Configurable message view limits
+- Configurable message view limits (i.e. number of messages that can be delivered at any time)
 - Robust error handling

 ## Getting Started